 EMPLOYER OR UNION SPONSORED PART D RETIREE PLANS

-Employers and unions may offer Part D coverage (if offered it must be creditable coverage, that is, coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
+Employers and unions may offer Part D coverage (if offered it may be creditable coverage, that is, coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
 These plans are only available to eligible employees and retirees and are not open to the public.
 Employer sponsored Part D plans must follow all of the same rules as commercial Part D plans.
 Likewise, members of these plans have the same rights as members of commercial plans.

-Employers and unions that offer their retirees Part D creditable prescription drug coverage may qualify for a federal Retiree Drug Subsidy.
+Employers and unions that offer their retirees creditable prescription drug coverage may qualify for a federal Retiree Drug Subsidy.
 The purpose of this subsidy is to discourage employers from eliminating private prescription coverage to retired workers.
 The subsidy helps to reduce the employer’s/union’s cost in providing coverage.
-However, if a beneficiary who is enrolled in an employer/union plan that receives the federal government’s retiree drug subsidy and enrolls into a Part D plan, the employer/union will no longer receive the subsidy and may therefore decide to drop the retiree from their drug coverage, and possibly from other retiree benefits as well.
+However, if a beneficiary who is enrolled in an employer/union plan that receives the federal government’s retiree drug subsidy enrolls into a Part D plan, the employer/union will no longer receive the subsidy and may therefore decide to drop the retiree from their drug coverage, and possibly from other retiree benefits as well.
 The beneficiary should review with his/her employer/union what would happen if s/he decides to enroll into a Part D plan.